-

 Session: 2025 - 2026

-AN ACT to require cities and counties to remove personal information from websiteS MAINTAINED BY COUNTIES AND CITIES WHEN REQUESTED BY CERTAIN PROSECUTORS, PUBLIC DEFENDERS, AND JUDICIAL personnel, and to clarify certain personnel records of law enforcement officers.
+AN ACT to require removal of personal identifying information from websiteS MAINTAINED BY the state, COUNTIES, AND CITIES WHEN REQUESTED BY CERTAIN PROSECUTORS, PUBLIC DEFENDERS, AND JUDICIAL personnel.

 The General Assembly of North Carolina enacts: